 Create Time, Not Money

-This is just my opinion but I find that many travelers feel the same way.
-It is not about creating a huge income, although it definitely has that potential, it is more about creating time.
+This is only my opinion but I find that many travelers feel the same way.
+It is not about creating a huge income, although it definitely has that potential.
+It is more about creating time.

 If you create a residual income it means you do not have to work to get the income.
-You may have to work to increase the income, or even to sustain a certain level, but if you are happy for it to stay the same or perhaps drop slightly then you could stop working and still be okay.
+You may have to work to increase the income or even to sustain a certain level.
+But, if you are happy for it to stay the same or even drop a little then you could stop working and still be okay.

 Creating a residual income is also the way to create a massive income.
-You just compound the residual income streams, but this obviously means you need to work harder to create those streams.
+You only need to compound the residual income streams.
+This means you will need to work harder to create those streams.
 You should find the happy medium for yourself.

-This doesn’t just apply to a life of constant travel.
-You can do this and then live however you want.
+This doesn’t only apply to a life of constant travel.
+You can do this and then live in any way you want.
 It gives you freedom.
-Your are your own boss.
-Work on your own time.
+You are your own boss.

 The Option I Took – Travel Blogging

-I figured that since I am traveling I should just take photos and write about my experiences.
-Actually it is not that simple.
-I also need to maintain the website, think about SEO, create income from advertisements and affiliates etc, but still, not a bad way to go.
+I figured that since I am traveling I should take photos and write about my experiences.
+Actually, it is not that simple.
+I also need to maintain the website, do SEO, create income from advertisements, etc. Still, not a bad way to go.

-Well that’s is for this post on how to create a life of constant travel.
-Let me know your thoughts in the comments 😀 .
+Well that’s it for this post on how to create a life of constant travel.
+Let me know your thoughts in the comments.